thomaxxl/safrs/safrs/Readme.md

 ## Var

 I'm pretty happy with the design and quality of code.
-However given the benefit of hindsight, a lot of things can be improved :) .
+Given the benefit of hindsight however, a lot of things can be improved :) .